jku/repository-playground/playground/README.md

 > **⚠️ Note**
 >
-> repository-playground (the CI-bsaed implementation) has moved to a separate project https://github.com/theupdateframework/tuf-on-ci
+> repository-playground (the CI-based implementation) has moved to a separate project https://github.com/theupdateframework/tuf-on-ci

 # CI-based TUF implementation